‘This Is Us’ Fans Will ‘Never Guess’ How Jack Dies, Claims Star Justin Hartley

 Let the waterworks flow!
-As if This Is Us hasn’t made us cry enough, the manner of William’s death on the latest episode has us all wondering if Jack’s ending will be just as heartbreaking.
+As if This Is Us hasn’t made us cry enough, the manner of William’s death on the latest episode has fans wondering if Jack’s ending will be just as heartbreaking.
 Unfortunately, This Is Us star Jack Hartley told Us Magazine that fans won’t know what hit them when Jack’s death is finally revealed.

 When discussing Jack’s (Milo Ventimiglia) mysterious death, Hartley admitted that fans will “never guess” how Jack died.

 “It’s unexpected and it’s extremely heartbreaking and sad and deep and moving and, ugh, it’s painful,” he added.
 “It’s painful.
 I’ll stay with you.”

-While we all prepare for another gut-wrenching episode, fans haven’t stopped theorizing how Jack dies.
+While viewers prepare for another gut-wrenching episode, fans haven’t stopped theorizing how Jack dies.
 In January, the show revealed that Jack’s death happens when his three kids were only teenagers.
 The funeral scene didn’t reveal any details about the cause of death, but Hartley explained that he hasn’t come across any theories that are right.

 We need to know what happens next. #ThisIsUs